THE BELLEMONT PROJECT

 But what if this is a bigger challenge than that?

-A lot has changed.
+A lot has changed, fueled by peer pressure.

-Unsavory sales tactics can fuel peer pressure.
+Unsavory sales tactics can make it worse.

 What can your city do?